Coping With the Judgment of the Uninformed

 Narcissistic Abuse Awareness and Guidance with Randi Fine

-There are times when we make unpopular decisions that others disagree with; times when our decisions are met with judgment, hostility, and reprimanding.
+While trying to heal, there are times when we make unpopular decisions that others disagree with; times when our decisions are met with judgment, hostility, and reprimanding.
+When these harsh, negative view points are projected upon us, difficult decisions are even harder to make, and even harder to be resolute about.

-When called on their intrusive behavior and unsolicited opinions these people quickly re-frame their accusations as “loving concern” or “helpful advice,” but we know better.
-We know how badly it made us feel.
+When called on their intrusive behavior and unsolicited opinions these people quickly re-frame their accusations as "loving concern" or “helpful advice," but we know better.
+We know how badly their words made us feel.

 Though it feels personal it is not.
 Those who critique others this way often feel incomplete themselves, regretful about their past, or unresolved about their personal choices.
 They may not be courageous enough to soul search or face their own fears, as we have.
 Judging others is how they deflect their own pain or put off making difficult decisions.